kangas/portfolio/MattKangas_Resume_2016.markdown

 *Integrations team: 3.2 cycle, Feb-Dec 2015*

-- Booted up new team, focused on commercial software to complement our open-source database
+- Booted up new team focused on commercial software to complement our open-source database
 - 3 senior engineer direct reports
 - Project: APM integration with New Relic and AppDynamics
     - Goal: provide complete solution for monitoring MongoDB-based applications
     - Initiated outreach to partner companies, led weekly meetings with them for 5 months
-    - Successfully motivated teams at partner companies to work our project
     - Project featured by New Relic in keynote of their developer conference, Nov 2015
-- Project: MongoDB Compass
+- Project: MongoDB Compass, new desktop GUI for Windows and OS X
     - Goal: Win hearts & minds of Enterprise DBAs by helping them understand data in MongoDB
-    - New desktop GUI application delivered on Windows and OS X
     - Key innovation: samples a database collection to infer a probabilistic schema, then presents query builder based on schema/data visualization
     - Public demo at MongoDB World, June 2015.
 Launched 1.0 December 2015
     - Platform: Javascript using Electron framework